Changeling’s Guide to Discord for Screen Readers: Navigating the User Interface and User Settings

 To access user settings, move by landmark to reach the user area, and then navigate by button until you hear “user settings,” then press space or enter.
-You should be presented with these options, which present as buttons.
+You should be presented with these options, which present as tabs.

 - My Account: Contains options to customize your profile, manage your contact info and password, and manage two-factor authentication.

 - Privacy & Safety: Contains options for who can find and contact you, data control, etc.

 - Authorized Apps: Contains options for managing apps with access to your Discord account.